AbdixDev/My-Cute-Robot-Docs/tutorials/placeholder.md

 Bot should say: `Hi @ButterFly` and so on\

-As you can see, the content changed from Abdi to ButterFly by using the placeholder - member.
-It changed depending on the User.
-The response did not stay the same.
+As you can see, the content changed from Abdi to ButterFly\
+For now, let's send `Hi <member>` as reply for step #5

 Here comes Placeholders in the picture

+using the placeholder `<member>`.
+It will depending on the User.
+The response will not stay the same.

 ## Placeholder Usages
 You now understand why we need it.